havishak/Curiosity-driven-data-projects/butte_to_butte/README.md

 *Some more thanks:*

 - I leaned heavily on StackOverflow and Copilot for troubleshooting, especially when it came to starting a browser with RSelenium and nailing down the webdriver requirements.
-- Shoutout to the folks who sparked my interest in web scraping with their applications in classes: [Daniel Anderson](https://github.com/datalorax) and [Owen Jetton](https://cas.uoregon.edu/directory/social-sciences/all/ojetton)
+- Shoutout to the folks who sparked my interest in web scraping with their mind-blowing examples in class: [Daniel Anderson](https://github.com/datalorax) and [Owen Jetton](https://github.com/ojetton)
 - Finally, thanks and love to my husband, [Piyush Amitabh](https://github.com/pamitabh).
 He not only mentioned the race to me but also encouraged and brainstormed with me throughout, patiently listening to my endless rants.

 ## Repository Structure

 - **data/**: Contains the scraped dataset in CSV format.
 - **scripts/**: Includes RMD walkthrough used for web scraping and data processing as well as analysis
+- **images/**: Includes images I used in the walkthrough and result plots

 ## Installation